Arthur Paget (British Army officer): Personal life

-In July 1878, Paget married the American heiress Mary "Minnie" Fiske Stevens (1853–1919) daughter of Massachusetts hotel proprietors Paran Stevens and Marietta Reed Stevens.
+In July 1878, Paget married the American heiress Mary "Minnie" Fiske Stevens (1853–1919) daughter of Massachusetts hotel proprietors Paran Stevens and Marietta Reed.
 She was a major beneficiary of her father's estate, which was the subject of thirty years' litigation after his death in 1872.
 Described by Ian Beckett as "vivacious", she became a noted London society hostess, famed for her jewels.
 She organised bazaars and functions in aid of armed forces charities.
 Lady Paget died of influenza in Paris in May 1919.

 The Pagets had three sons, who all became army officers, and one daughter: